 There is a better alternative to using the dark web for privacy.
 Download a VPN.
 Both allow you to access geo-blocked content, and both can be used to navigate around censorship, whether corporate or government.
 But a VPN doesn’t force you to browse at a snail’s pace to achieve online security.

 NordVPN doesn’t require you to dodge unpleasant content to remain secure online.
 All it requires is a subscription.
+NordVPN's iOS app also has the Dark Web Monitor feature which sends alerts if your credentials are exposed.

 Browse the internet securely and privately with a trusted provider.
 It's risk-free with a 30-day money-back guarantee.